braintree/braintree_ios/V5_MIGRATION.md

 ## Swift Package Manager

-v5 introduces limited support for Swift Package Manager.
+v5 introduces support for Swift Package Manager.
 See the [README](/README.md#swift-package-manager-v5-beta) for more details.

 ## 3D Secure